jescott07/runge-kutta-method/conv/README.md

 So the inspection shows us that this module contains an integer named n (n: 'I'-scalar), a double-width real number named x (x: 'd'-scalar) and a subroutine named sum().
 As we don't declare the value of n and x they are defined as 0.

 Now we can declare the values of x and n as we want.
+For example

 ```python3
     sum_x.n = 10